Soprano trombone: Construction

-The B soprano trombone is built with dimensions similar to the trumpet.
+The B♭ soprano trombone is built with dimensions similar to the B♭ trumpet.
 The bore size is between 0.450 and 0.470 in, and the bell is 5 to 6 in in diameter.
 It usually takes a trumpet mouthpiece, although some instruments are made with a smaller shank to take a cornet mouthpiece.

-The slide of a soprano trombone is much shorter than that of a standard tenor trombone, with the positions only half the distance apart.
-Some instruments are built with a shorter slide of six positions rather than seven expected on a fully chromatic instrument, in order to dedicate more of the tubing length to the bell section for improved sound characteristics.
+The slide of a soprano trombone is much shorter than that of a standard tenor trombone, with the slide positions only half the distance apart.

-Soprano trombones are made by several trombone manufacturers, often as inexpensive novelty instruments, although high quality professional instruments are made by Kanstul, Miraphone, Thein and others.
+Soprano trombones are made by several trombone manufacturers, often as novelty instruments.
+An inexpensive model made in China by Jinbao is also resold as a stencil instrument by several suppliers, including Dillon, O'Malley and Schiller.
+High quality professional instruments are made by German manufacturers Miraphone, Thein and Helmut Voigt.

+Valve attachment

-In the early 2010s, trumpeter Torbjörn Hultmark of the Royal College of Music commissioned the first soprano trombone with an F attachment, built by Thein Brass.
+Californian instrument makers Larry Minick and Robb Stewart were making soprano trombones to order in the 1980s, some of which included an F attachment, a valve operated with a left thumb lever or trigger similar to those found on larger trombones.
+In the early 2010s, trumpeter Torbjörn Hultmark of the Royal College of Music commissioned a soprano trombone with an F valve from Thein.
 Helmut Voigt also makes a soprano with an F valve.